TruncatedDinoSour/vim-codefmt/README.md

 built-in formatters, and allows new formatters to be registered by other plugins.

-For details, see the executable documentation in the `vroom/` directory or the helpfiles in the `doc/` directory.
-The helpfiles are also available via `:help codefmt` if codefmt is installed (and helptags have been generated).

 # Supported File-types

 * [Bazel](https://www.github.com/bazelbuild/bazel) BUILD files (buildifier)